Grace Rolek

 Grace Sakura Rolek (born October 10, 1997) is an American actress.
-She is best known for voicing Connie Maheswaran, Steven's best friend and eventual girlfriend on the Cartoon Network animated series Steven Universe (2013–2019) and its two follow-ups, Steven Universe Future (2019–2020) and Steven Universe: The Movie (2019).
+She is best known for voicing Connie Maheswaran, Steven's best friend and eventual girlfriend on the Cartoon Network animated series Steven Universe (2013–2019) and its two follow-ups, Steven Universe: The Movie (2019) and Steven Universe Future (2019–2020).

 Career

 Rolek is known for voicing Connie Maheswaran on Steven Universe, as well as for appearing in Happiness Is a Warm Blanket, Charlie Brown, radio host for Appalachia radio in Fallout 76, and Final Fantasy VII: Advent Children.
 She also made voice acting appearances in Cloudy with a Chance of Meatballs, Kung Fu Panda: Secrets of the Furious Five and Horton Hears a Who!.

 She made several public appearances as a guest of many fan conventions and gatherings, such as Cartoon Fair in France, Florida Supercon in Miami, and Beach City Con in Virginia Beach.

+In addition to voice acting, Rolek made her directorial debut on her short film Mailboxes with fellow Steven Universe crewmate Zach Callison.

 Personal life

-Rolek was born on October 10, 1997 in Burbank, California and began her career in voice acting in 2004.

-She is of African-American, Italian, Polish and Japanese descent.
+Rolek is of African-American, Italian, Polish, and Japanese descent.